The power of CBD

 What's hemp-derived CBD?

-Before we descend into how CBD affects our body and how it helps us cure various diseases, let us first clarify what it is and where it comes from.
+Before we descend into how CBD affects our body, let us first clarify what it is and where it comes from.

 CBD or cannabidiol is one of many components of hemp that has been used for medicinal purposes for centuries.